Hunter Education Requirement

 - Our course has two parts: knowledge and skills.
-You must complete and pass both to earn your certificate.
+You must complete and pass BOTH sessions to earn your certificate.

-Choose ONE of three convenient ways to complete the knowledge part.
+Choose ONE of three convenient options to complete the knowledge session:

-- Hunter Education Online.
 Our convenient online/mobile course is adapted to those with sight and hearing difficulties.
 It includes text, audio, images, graphs, videos, and interactive animation to help you complete all the chapter reviews.
-You MUST complete all the chapter reviews in order to receive your skills-session qualifier certificate, which you MUST show (bring a printed copy or display the PDF on your mobile device) to enter the skills session in step two.
+You MUST complete all the chapter reviews in order to receive your skills-session qualifier certificate.
+You MUST print a copy of the skills-session qualifier certificate or display the PDF on your mobile device to enter the skills session.

-- Self-study guide.
-Order a study guide online or pick one up at an MDC office.
-Then study the illustrated guide, complete all chapter reviews, and present your completed guide at the skills session in step two.
+Order a study guide online or pick one up at a Missouri Department of Conservation office.
+Study the illustrated manual, complete all chapter review questions, and present to the instructor at the skills session.